Mediterranean Food Is Not A Diet, it is a way of life and a cuisine built on some of the healthiest foods in the world!

 From Greece and Spain to Syria and Egypt, the region of the Mediterranean Sea and the countries surrounding the sea all have one thing in common: spectacular ingredients.

-Grapes to olives.
-Sheep milk cheese to tomatoes.
-An abundance of seafood to animals herded on open land, the Mediterranean region is rich in some of the healthiest ingredients for cooking, in the world.
+From grapes and Grape Leaves to olives, sheep milk cheese to tomatoes, an abundance of seafood to animals herded on open land, the Mediterranean region is rich in some of the healthiest ingredients for cooking, in the world.

 We don’t have to live there to cook and eat like we do.
 If we develop the mindset to cook like we do, then for sure we’ll swear that we’ve moved there!